tytydraco/yessleep/out/Glass.md

 It was like I’d gone outside a window of a skyscraper and was out on the ledge.
 I thought maybe it was one of those buildings where the exteriors were practically all glass.

 My mind raced.
-I tried to remember if I’d been at a party and drunk something I shouldn’t have.
+I tried to remember if I’d been at a party and taken something I shouldn’t have.

 The ground, far, far below—it was too dark, too expansive, to be a city street.
 What appeared to be concrete, but not concrete at all, stretched far and wide.
 Off in the distant fuzz of shadows and greater dark, there was something like a gigantic railing.